-1.8.1 Slower riders are required to allow faster riders to pass.
+- 1.8.1.1 All dogs must be on leash.
+Owners must pick up their dog poop and respect the areas. - 1.8.1.2 Slower riders are required to allow faster riders to pass.
 The slower rider moves to the right when possible to be passed on the left.
 The slower rider must take the first opportunity to allow the faster rider to pass.
 This requirement does not apply when both riders are competing in the same class.